-Let’s take a look at the Daniel Fast food list, what is allowed on the fast, and what should be avoided.
+Let’s take a closer look at the Daniel Fast food list, what is allowed on the fast, and what should be avoided.

 By Guest Contributor Nannette Elkins